queezythegreat/arduino-cmake/README.rst

 Use ``print_teensy_modes(board_id MODE mode_id)`` to list all mode options available.

-Teensy board modes can be specified with the following settings:
+All Teensy board modes must be specified, and can be applied with the following settings:

 +--------------------------+-----------------------------+
 |  **Name**                | **Description**             |